terminal-labs/class-labs/lab_006/lab_description.md

   - chocolate
   - buns
 ```
-Salt has the logic to import pillar files built-in and therefore it was not necessary to specify where we were importing the variabales from in the previous examples.
+Salt has the logic to import pillar files built-in and therefore it was not necessary to specify where we were importing the variables from in the previous examples.
 However, this time we need to specify where and how we're importing variables with the following JINJA:
 ```JINJA
 {% import_yaml 'files/variables.yaml' as groceries %}
 ```
-`import_yaml` the format of the data to be imported, `'files/variables.yaml'` is a relative path to the location of that data, and `groceries` sets the variable name of the dataset.
+`import_yaml` indicates the format of the data we're importing, `'files/variables.yaml'` is a relative path to the location of that data, and `groceries` sets the variable name of the imported dataset.

 Now that we've imported the variables we can loop through them using JINJA like before:
 ```JINJA